Term: Yearlong 2020–21, September 8–May 28

 Placement: Please read about our new process above.

 - This course is designed for students who have successfully completed Scholé Academy’s Latin 1 course, the Latin Alive!
-Book 1text, or an equivalent course of study.
+Book 1 text, or an equivalent course of study.
 Parents should understand that the instructors have adapted the text to the needs of the class, but will essentially cover the same material in the same order as the textbook introduces it.
 Students should be able to study independently and be ready to memorize grammar and vocabulary (around 20 words per week) besides completing homework assignments.

-- For students interested in transitioning from other Latin programs should feel confident with the first, second, and third declensions and the all the tenses of the four conjugations in the active voice (present, imperfect, future, perfect, pluperfect, and future perfect).
+- For students interested in transitioning from other Latin programs should feel confident with the first, second, and third declensions, and all the tenses of the four conjugations in the active voice (present, imperfect, future, perfect, pluperfect, and future perfect).
 Latin 2 will start with a five chapter review of Latin Alive!
 Book 1.
 Before making a decision, we encourage you to review the samples we have online for Books 1 and 2, which include the full table of contents (see also the Course Materials tab above).

 High School Credit: This course is the equivalent of one high school credit in foreign language